simonsobs/socs/docs/agents/suprsync.rst

            - "--site-http=http://${CB_HOST}:8001/call"

 .. note::

-   If using an ssh key (recommended) and running the agent in the docker, it is required that the key is mounted into the docker, that it belongs to the user in the container, and has permission 600.
-The configuration above works because the cryo user in the container is the same as the one on the host, so the .ssh directory is properly configured.
-For instance if using an ocs user in the docker, you may want to add a .ssh directory for the ocs user on the host (with correct permissions) and mount that directory into the docker.
+   If copying to a remote host from a docker container it is required that the corresponding ssh-key is also mounted into the container, and that it belongs to the user inside of the container with permission 600.
+The configuration above works because the cryo user in the container is the same as the one on the host, so the .ssh directory is already properly configured.
+For instance if using an ocs user in the docker, you may want to add a .ssh directory for the ocs user on the host (with correct permissions) and mount that directory into the container.

 Copying Files